mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-network-user-id" />

 ### 3.1.9 `setNetworkUserId`

-This method lets you pass a Network User ID in to Snowplow:
+This method lets you pass a Network User ID into Snowplow:

 ```java
 setNetworkUserId(String networkUserId)